Using Your Academic Adviser The Right Way!

 Unlike high school, where you had to wait forever to see a guidance counselor, a campus academic adviser is an interactive, key member of your college and career success team.

-And as such, you can always contact them either by appointment, text, email, or phone call.
+And you can always contact them either by appointment, text, email, or phone call.

 They also know how to navigate the campus system, pointing out alternative success strategies along the way.

-And consulting regularly with an academic adviser can put your mind at ease in terms of solving many of the problems you may encounter.
+And consulting regularly with an academic adviser can put your mind at ease to solve many of the problems you may encounter.

 In theory, academic advisers are all knowing about college adjustment, academics, and campus life.